-As I’ve discussed in my Mint.com review, I think Mint is great for budgeting, but poor when used for investment planning.
-It appears Mint is targeting people just starting out with their finances (Generation Y and Z).
-As I mentioned, I wished for a web 2.0 app that focused more on investing: retirement, asset allocation, and taxes.
+As I’ve discussed in my Mint.com review, I think Mint is great as budgeting tool but poor for investment planning.
+Mint is targeting people who are just starting out with their finances (Generation Y and Z).
+As I mentioned previously, I wished for a web 2.0 app that focused more on the investing side of personal finance; retirement, asset allocation, and taxes.

 Personal Capital History

-High enough in net worth to have complex finances, but not profitable enough for Wall Street to target.
-This is where companies like Personal Capital and Betterment are targeting, and it is, in my opinion, the future of financial management.
+High enough in net worth to have complex finances, but previously not profitable enough for Wall Street to target.
+This is where companies like Personal Capital and Betterment are targeting.
+In my opinion, this is the future of financial management.

 Personal Capital vs. Mint